artemNaumenko/CityDeskSErver/README.md

 #post "/addProblem"
-    request for add new city problem into database, request body contains title, context, userId (not google id, but id from our database), longitude, latitude parameters photoURL (The register has marking!!!).
+    request for add new city problem into database, request body contains title, context, authorId (not google id, but id from our database), longitude, latitude parameters photoURL (The register has marking!!!).
 If good condition server return status 200.

 #get "/getAllUnsolvedProblems"